 - Can Amazon Echo data be used as evidence in murder case?
 (CBS News)

-Amazon Alexa is available on the Echo, Echo Dot, and Tap, which are all Amazon products.
+Amazon Alexa is available on the entire line of Amazon Echo products.
 Several third-party units were announced at CES 2017, meaning you won't necessarily need to buy an Amazon-branded unit in the future.

 Don't get confused by the presence of Alexa apps in Google Play or the Apple App Store: Those are just hubs for controlling Echo units.